minvws/nl-covid19-data-dashboard/packages/app/schema/README.md

 Therefore, it is also possible to execute this command with the given parameters:
 `yarn validate-json-single <schema-name> <json-filename>`

+It is even possible to only validate a specific metric property within a json file, so these parameters are also available:
+`yarn validate-json-single <schema-name> <json-filename> <optional-metric-name>`

 ## Technical details

 The schemas are located in the `<project-name>`/schema folder.
 This folder also